rhventures/react-native-dropdown-selector/example/TestInstruction.md

     }
    ```

-4. **Build the App**: Make sure you build the app before running tests:
+4. **Build the App**: Make sure you build the app before running tests by running the following command:

     ```bash
     detox build --configuration android.emu.debug
     ```

 5. **Run the Tests**: Once everything above is done, you are ready to run the tests!
-    - Here are the overview of all the test files:
+   - Here is the overview of all test files under `e2e` directory:

       1. `jest.config.js`: Jest configuration file for running tests.
       2. `SingleSelect.test.js`: Tests for `Single Selector`.
       3. `MultiSelect.test.js`: Tests for `Multi Selector`.
       4. `ClearButton.test.js`: Tests for `Clear Button`.
       5. `Theme.test.js`: Tests for `Theme Change`.
       6. `Settings.test.js`: Tests for `Settings`, including `disable` and `searchable`.
       7. `testAll.test.js`: This test file contains all the tests above, it can largely save your time if you want to test all features at the same time, as it will only launch the device and app once and reload react-native only when necessary.
-If you want to test everything really quick, please run this test file.
+If you want to test everything really quick, please run this file.

+   - Notice before running tests:

+      1. When you run tests with a new Android emulator, it may take a while to start the emulator and install the app.
+Please be patient.
+      2. First time when you run the tests, if you encounter any issues related to `device not found`, `device.launchapp()`, `device.reloadReactNative()`, etc. this may be due to the emulator not being started properly.
+Please open a new terminal, go into the example folder, and run the following command:

+         ```bash
+         npx react-native start
+         ```

+         Then re-run the tests.
+This should resolve the issue.
+If you still encounter issues, please try to restart the emulator or your computer, and make sure you followed all the instructions above.

+      3. First time when you run `Searchable Selection Tests` (in `Settings.test.js` and `testAll.test.js`), you may encounter an issue like `text not being found`, this is because the first time you try to **type in** something on a new Android emulator, there will be a pop-up window to show some tips about how to use the keyboard.
+You can just click on the ***Cancel*** button to close the pop-up window, and then re-run the tests.
+This should resolve the issue.
+If you still encounter issues, please try re-run the tests two to three times, or restart the emulator, and make sure you followed all the instructions above.

    - Commands to run tests:

       1. Run all `test files` under `e2e` directory (This is really slow!
 If you want to test everything really quick, please see the next command):

          ```bash
          detox test --configuration android.emu.debug
          ```

       2. Run all `tests` once:

          ```bash
          detox test /e2e/testAll.test.js --configuration android.emu.debug
          ```

       3. Run a specific test file:

          ```bash
          detox test /e2e/(filename) --configuration android.emu.debug
          ```

-## Modifying Tests
+   - Results: After running the tests, you will see the results in the terminal.
+If all tests pass, you will see a message indicating that all tests have passed.
+If any test fails, you will see an error message indicating which test failed and why.